Code-Institute-Submissions/Jack112-create-Sprint_NovResub/README.md

  - Run the following commad - git clone [LINK COPIED FROM REPOSITORY].

+### Forking
+  - Navigate to [GitHub](https://github.com/) and sign in.

+  - Navigate to the [Sprint](https://github.com/Jack112-create/Sprint) repository.

+  - Click the Fork button at the top right of the screen.

+  - Click the Create fork button.

+  - You should now have a forked version of the project in your repositories.

 ### Credits
   * [Pexels](https://www.pexels.com/) for the images used throughout the project.